Making a Candy Wreath is a fun and easy activity for families and gift for friends and loved ones.

 - one small piece of duct tape

 - 3-5 lbs of wrapped candy (do a mix! sour fruit balls, peppermints, Jolly Ranchers, fruit-filled hard candy, butterscotches, and caramel cremes!)

 But it looks like you need a whole lot whole lot more:

 Lots of cutting. . .

 . . . and candy-eating goes into making these wreaths!

 Want the real skinny?

-Check out How to Make a Fun & Fabulous Candy Wreath vlog for the steps, the how-to, and a little more:
+Check out How to Make a Fun & Fabulous Candy Wreath video for the steps, the how-to, and a little more:

 Final wreath?
 So pretty.
 And such a fun gift to give.

 I think I cried hard my first year at college when the infamous wreath arrived at my dorm–a care package that spoke more to me than to the tons of friends who came by to grab candy before or after class would ever know.
 I knew the hours that went into making it.
 I knew the fingers that tied those ribbons.
 And I wondered how it was at home–that year I wasn’t there to make them with everybody else.